 We plan to manage our production capacity growth by leveraging our experience in managing our existing production facilities and expanding our production capacity cost-efficiently.
 Our additional production capacity will mainly be applied to satisfy increasing customer demand of our products, especially designated engine models to be installed in Dongfeng and FAW Jilin's vehicles.
 The new production facilities will be staffed with our existing experienced management staff and employees and newly recruited employees from local labor market.
 We will continue to provide various trainings to our employees.
 We believe that most of our current suppliers are companies who provide their products to multiple customers nationally or even internationally.
-Therefore, we are confident that they will have sufficient production capacity expansion.
+Therefore, we are confident that they will have sufficient production capacities themselves to provide raw material and engine components to facilitate our production capacity expansion.
 We will consider procuring from new suppliers based on our production needs who need to comply with our supplier selection process.
 We will continue to examine our suppliers' production capacities and product quality to ensure that they will be able to support our production capacity growth.
 Furthermore, we plan to adopt our existing logistics and quality control systems at our new production facilities.
 For details of such systems, see "- Logistics" and "- Quality Control."